 I usually prefer brighter colors so that other people on the slopes or park see me easily.

 Last but definitely not least, the price should be something you consider.
 Snowboards, in general, aren’t the cheapest so when you start buying all the parts for a good snowboard gear separately, the price can easily add up to something quite out of your pocket.
 This is why you need to plan ahead and stick to a predetermined budget.
 Divide the budget into money for a board, money for bindings and boots, and money for pants, jacket, gloves, goggles, helmet, and other clothes.
 If you are new to snowboarding and want to build your gear from the ground, don’t invest a lot in the board initially, as you will most likely change it in a year or two.
 Invest in quality boots, pants, and jacket, as well as goggles and helmet, as those will be the things that keep you safe and warm.
 If you have the money to spare, getting some good universal or all-mountain bindings for starters will be a good investment since you won’t likely change them at least for a few years (in case you want to ride in a specific location only).

 If you want to learn some of the best tips for a beginner snowboarder, head over to my detailed article on the topic where I’ve listed some of my best advice for beginners that will help you take things to the next level!

-The best all-mountain snowboard bindings don’t have to be perfect for a specific type of snowboarding but rather cover a wide variety of activities you can do with your snowboard.
+The best snowboard bindings don’t have to be perfect for a specific type of snowboarding but rather cover a wide variety of activities you can do with your snowboard.
 They are typically good for freeriding, freestyling, and generally going down the slopes.
 When shopping for yours, make sure you pay special attention to the flex of the bindings, their baseplates, and also keep an eye on the price, as it can easily stack up if you are getting other gear components as well.
 As a whole, your taste for boards and bindings might change over the years but getting good universal ones right from the start is a rather safe bet.